19. Queues and priority queues

 circular buffer

-An implementation of a queue using a vector and indices of the first element and the next available space.
+An implementation of a queue using an array and indices of the first element and the next available space.